gpzlx1/report/preprocess of TF-slim.md

 2. resize the image with crop or pad operation

-3. each pixel is  subtracted by 128.0 and divided by 128.0 ( standardization )
+3. each pixel is  subtracted by 128.0 and divided by 128.0

 ##	[vgg](https://github.com/tensorflow/models/blob/master/research/slim/preprocessing/vgg_preprocessing.py)